Struggling to find workers?

 The number of H-2B Visas the USCIS issues is limited to 66,000 per year and is available only to countries previously designated as H-2B eligible.
 This type of Visa also applies to the entertainment and sports industry.

-EB-3 Visas are issued to immigrants who aspire to live and work in US territory permanently.
+Employment Based Green Cards are issued to immigrants who aspire to live and work in US territory permanently.
 They can be available to employers who sponsor a foreign worker for a job that requires less than 2 years of training.

 As the demand for this type of Visa is exceedingly high and the number of available visas is limited to 40,000 per year, it is crucial to hire an experienced immigration attorney.